Sikkelee v. Precision Airmotive — civil — reversal — Krause

 The Third Circuit today held that federal aviation-safety law does not preempt state-law products-liability claims, reversing on interlocutory review a district court grant of summary judgment.
 The appeal arose from a fatal Cessna plane crash in 2005; the pilot’s wife alleged that the crash was caused by faulty design of the plane’s carburetor.

 The opinion features a thorough and thoughtful discussion of preemption, “a necessary but precarious component of our system of federalism.”
-(On this point the opinion cites a 1995 Kennedy concurrence, notable because Krause clerked for Kennedy in 1994-95.)
-The court rejected an expansive interpretation of prior landmark preemption case, Abdullah v.
+(On this point the opinion cites a 1995 Kennedy concurrence, notable because Judge Krause clerked for Kennedy in 1994-95.)
+The court rejected an expansive interpretation of a prior landmark preemption case, Abdullah v.
 American Airlines, 181 F.3d 363 (3d Cir.
 1999), holding that Abdullah does not govern products-liability claims.
 It then proceeded to a close analysis and Congressional intent and relevant precedent.

 Joining Krause were Chagares and Van Antwerpen.
 The high-powered arguing counsel were Teijinder Singh of Goldstein & Russell for the appellant and Kannon Shanmugam of Williams & Connolly for the appellees.